oskarmurand/jekyll-now/_posts/2017-8-9-You-Dont-Need-Testers-And-Heres-Why.md

 ---
 layout: post
-title: You don’t need testers and here’s why
+title: You Don’t Need Testers & Here’s Why
 ---

 Look, we all know the usual software building workflow: